sdsouza21/KumanuTangata_MortalityPaperB/README.md

 - Stephanie D’Souza, PhD

 # Stats NZ Disclaimer
-These results are not official statistics.
+Results produced are not official statistics.
 They have been created for research purposes from the Integrated Data Infrastructure (IDI) which is carefully managed by Statistics New Zealand.
 For more information about the IDI please visit https://www.stats.govt.nz/integrated-data/.